NLog/NLog.MailKit/README.md

 Alternaive Mail target for [NLog](https://github.com/nlog/nlog) using MailKit.
 Compatible with .NET standard 1, .NET standard 2 and .NET 4+

-Including this package will replace the original mail targrt and had the same options as the original mail target, see [docs of the original mailTarget](https://github.com/NLog/NLog/wiki/Mail-Target)
+Including this package will replace the original mail target and has the same options as the original mail target, see [docs of the original mailTarget](https://github.com/NLog/NLog/wiki/Mail-Target)